gmggroup/omf-python/code_of_conduct.md

 When attempting to overcome challenges alone, the obstacles can seem monumental.
 When approached together, however, anything is possible.

-The GMG Group is a community of mining companies, OEMs, OTMs, research organizations, and consultants from around the world who recognize that innovation does not happen in silos.
+The Global Mining Guidelines Group (GMG) is a community of mining companies, OEMs, OTMs, research organizations, and consultants from around the world who recognize that innovation does not happen in silos.
 Together, this diverse community addresses common challenges and creates tangible deliverables, enabling a productive, safe, and sustainable future for mining.

 A diverse community brings diverse ideas and perspectives to complex